-North Arrow Minerals Inc. (the "Company") is incorporated federally under the laws of the Canada Business Corporations Act ("CBCA").
+North Arrow Minerals Inc. (the "Company", "North Arrow" or "NAR") is incorporated federally under the laws of the Canada Business Corporations Act ("CBCA").

 The consolidated financial statements of the Company are presented in Canadian dollars, which is the functional currency of the Company.
 The Company trades on the TSX Venture Exchange (TSXV - NAR) and its registered office address is Ste. #960-789 West Pender Street, Vancouver, BC, Canada V6C 1H2.